On this page

 The Māori economy has an asset base estimated to be worth around $50 billion, contributing significantly to the growth of the national economy.
 To date Māori economic growth has centred on four main sectors: agri-sector (forestry and fishing), tourism, property and construction and infrastructure, and technology and innovation.

 These sectors are critical to the New Zealand economy and to export growth in particular.
 Māori own 50% of New Zealand’s fishing quota and approximately 30% of plantation forests.
-Collectively, Māori control around 30% of lamb production, 10% of milk production and 30% of sheep and beef production.
+Collectively, Māori control around 30% of lamb production, 10% of milk production, 10% of kiwifruit production and 30% of sheep and beef production.

 Key areas for future investment include: optimising existing assets to bring them into full production, ‘downstream activities’ including food processing assets and tourism facilities, infrastructure, and investing in technology and innovation to add greater value.